nvbogachev/homepage/content/teaching/edg21f.md

 Here is the page of my course "Ergodic theory and dynamics of discrete groups" (in Russian) for the 3rd--5th year students or PhD students of MIPT and math departments of other universities of Russia.
 The course is conducted online via Zoom.

+### Abstract

+The course is devoted to various applications of ergodic theory to discrete subgroups of Lie groups.
+The main concepts and theorems that are planned to be covered are: the Haar measure, lattices in Lie groups, ergodic transformations, the Howe --- Moore vanishing theorem, the Moore ergodicity theorem, Ratner's theorems, the Mostow rigidity theorem, Margulis' Superrigidity and Arithmeticity theorems.

+### Program/Syllabus

+1. Introduction.
+Flat torus: example.
+Statement of Ratner's Orbit Closure Theorem.
+Statement of the Margulis' theorem about the values of quadratic forms: the Oppenheim Conjecture.

+2. Measures.
+The Haar measure.
+Fundamental domain.
+Projection of the Haar measure onto the quotient $G/\Gamma$.
+Lattices in Lie groups.
+Statements of the remaining Ratner's theorems.

+3. Foundations of ergodic theory.
+The Birkhoff -- Khinchin theorem (the Pointwise Ergodic Theorem).

+4. Foundations of ergodic theory.
+The second proof of the Birkhoff -- Khinchin theorem (via conditional expectation).

+5. Ergodicity of group actions, basic properties.
+Statements of ergodic theorems: Hopf's theorem, the Howe -- Moore theorem (theorem on vanishing coefficients of unitary representations or the Vanishing Theorem) and the Moore Ergodicity Theorem.

+6. Proof of the Howe -- Moore theorem for the group $\mathbf{SL}_2(\R)$.

+7. Proof of the Howe -- Moore theorem for the group $\mathbf{SL}_d(\R)$ and more generally for the semisimple Lie group G.

+8. Applications of Moore's theorem: the Mostow rigidity theorem; the space $\mathbf{SL}_d(\R)/\mathbf{SL}_d(\Z)$ of unimodular lattices; and Kazhdan's Property (T).

+9. Sketch of proof of Ratner's theorems and of proof of the Oppenheim Conjecture.

+10. Arithmetic groups.
+The Margulis  Superrigidity.
+Margulis' Arithmeticity Theorem for lattices in Lie groups of rank $> 1$.
+The theorem of Bader, Fisher, Miller, and Stover on arithmeticity of hyperbolic manifolds.

 ## Эргодическая теория и динамика дискретных групп